NSS-SE-Jumpstart/curriculum/parts/part1/classroom/clothesline.md

 ### Phase Eight

 In the `main` function, create a variable called `incorrect_count` and assign it to be the number `0`.
-We'll use this variable to keep track of how many times the user makes a bad guess.
+You'll use this variable to keep track of how many times the user makes a bad guess.

 To determine if the user's guess is correct or not, create a function called `is_letter_in_word` that should accept two parameters, `letter` and `word`.
 The function should return `True` if the `letter` is in the `word` and `False` if the `letter` is not in the `word`.